IBSim/VirtualLab/docs/source/structure.rst

 This directory is structured similarly to the `Input`_ directory, where you will find a directory for the *Simulation* type followed by one of the *Project* name.

 The 'project directory' (:file:`Output/$SIMULATON/$PROJECT`) will hold all data generated for the *Project*, such as: meshes; simulation results; visualisation images; analysis reports.
 The structure of the project directory is detailed in `this section <runsim/runfile.html#project>`_.

+VLconfig
+********

+:file:`VLconfig.py` in the VirtualLab directory is used to configure the use of **VirtualLab** on your system.
+As standard, the location of the Input and Output directories are located in the VirtualLab directory, however these can be changed to a different location by updating the InputDir or OutputDir in :file:`VLconfig.py`.